 The University of Dundee

-Favourite thing to do in science Getting the piece of paper that proves you’ve made something new, and it’s pure enough for testing
+Favourite thing to do in my job Getting the piece of paper that proves you’ve made something new, and it’s pure enough for testing

 I try to fix broken cells using chemistry!

 I’m a medicinal chemist – which means I try to find the next drug to treat disease.
 The drug discovery process is long, complicated and costly.
 It can take decades and cost billions to develop a new treatment, and it is never a one-person effort.
 I work as part of a team with other scientists, including biologists, pharmacologists, analytical and computational chemists.
 Later on in the process, engineers, doctors and the dreaded lawyers get involved!

 Whilst we call the process of finding a new drug “drug discovery” it is more like engineering than a treasure hunt.
 First, we need to understand what is going wrong in our bodies that results in us getting ill.
 If you imagine the London Underground – it is a complex network of trains, signals and stations – and most of the time it works well.
 But when it breaks, there is chaos until the cause is understood and repaired.

 Each cell in your body is similar – only the network is much more complicated and, (since we didn’t build it ourselves) when it goes wrong we often don’t know why.
 Biologists spend years trying to tease apart and understand the network, so they can trace the fault that is causing the disease.
 This “fault” is often an protein (an enzyme or receptor) or sometimes a piece of DNA or RNA that has gone wrong.
 We call this a “target” – and if we “hit” our “target” we cure the disease.

 It is the job of chemists like me to find a molecule that hits our target.
 We do this by screening vast libraries of up to a million known compounds that we keep in stock to identify starting points.
 Below is a picture of one our robots “plating” compounds in solution for testing.